voltaicio/open_secrets/README.md

 Testing
 -------

-The unit tests are written for Jasmine and can be execute with:
+The unit tests are written for Jasmine and can be executed with:

     $ npm test